 When it comes to deciding whether to fix and flip or buy and hold, risk is very often the deciding factor for many people.
 Still, ventures with the greatest risk often generate the greatest profit.

 A little research will allow a real estate investor to predict fairly accurately the short-term direction of the real estate market in Tampa.
-In that respect, the fix-and-flip approach carries little risk.
-However, most houses bought for the purpose fixing and flipping are distressed properties.
-This usually means that if you don’t have experience and know-how, you could easily get in over your head.
-Rehab expenses could easily outstrip any potential profits.
+So, in that respect, the fix-and-flip approach carries little risk.
+But – and this is a big “but” – most houses bought for the purpose fixing and flipping are distressed properties.
+And that means if you don’t have practice and know what you’re doing, you could easily get in over your head.
+And then rehab expenses could easily outstrip any potential profits.

-Buy-and-hold properties will be vulnerable to market fluctuations and if for whatever reason you are forced to sell when the market is down, you stand to lose money.
+Buy-and-hold properties will be vulnerable to market fluctuations, though.
+And if for whatever reason you are forced to sell when the market is down, you stand to lose money.
 But because markets trend upward over longer periods, many fortunes have been made by this method.
 Also, buying and holding and then renting affords a steady, predictable stream of income with less risk and volatility than having everything hanging on the sale of a property, as is the case with flipping.

 The Hassle Factor

-Perhaps you just want to go the most hassle-free route.
+But maybe you just want to go the most hassle-free, headache-less route.
 Both methods have their pros and cons here.

-With fixing and flipping, you’ll never have to deal with renters, which can be an enormous hassle and headache, but you will have to wade through many more transactions and will have to pay the attendant transactional costs.
+With fixing and flipping, you’ll never have to deal with renters, which can be an enormous hassle and headache.
+But you’ll also have to wade through many more transactions and will have to pay the attendant transactional costs.